wix/Detox/docs/troubleshooting/building-the-app.md

----
-id: building-the-app
-slug: troubleshooting/building-the-app
-title: Dealing With Problems With Building the App & Detox
-sidebar_label: Dealing With Problems With Building the App & Detox
----

-## Dealing With Problems With Building the App & Detox
+# Dealing With Problems With Building the App & Detox

 This page is about issues related to building the app, typically triggered when running `detox build` (and not `detox test`, for example).

-For troubleshooting of other issue, refer to our [troubleshooting index](Troubleshooting.md).

 ## Android